libratbag/libratbag/doc/dbus.rst

 ``org.freedesktop.DBus.Properties.PropertyChanged`` signal is sent for those unless otherwise specified.

-All setters (whether implicit for read-write properties or explicit) return success instead of the internal return value because DBus does not like non-standard error values.
-Upon a ratbag error, the `Resync` signal is emitted on the device, indicating that clients should resync their values.
+Changing settings on a device is a three-step process:

+- change the various properties to the desired value
+- invoke ``org.freedesktop.ratbag1.Device.Commit()``
+- optional: if an error occured writing the new data to the device, a ``org.freedesktop.ratbag1.Resync`` signal is emitted on the device and all properties are updated accordingly.

 Values listed as enums are defined in `libratbag-enums.h <https://github.com/libratbag/libratbag/blob/master/src/libratbag-enums.h>`_